KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** uwadmin12

 **Description:** By default, the "Throw Lightsaber" power is a little weak.
 Not only does it seem like it takes forever, it does much less damage in a much smaller AoE than powers like Lightning—or even Wave!
-The goal of this mod is giving Advanced Throw Lightsaber some additional functionality that makes using it worthwhile, namely the inclusion of a knockdown effect on the primary target if that target fails to pass a saving throw.
+The goal of this mod is giving Advanced Throw Lightsaber a knockdown effect on the primary target if that target fails to pass a saving throw.
 This can make the ability useful for screening particular zones while also dealing damage—still somewhat less effective than Wave, but with more guaranteed damage.

 **Category & Tier:** Mechanics Change / 2 - Recommended